 PHS uses horticulture to advance the health and well-being of the Greater Philadelphia Region.

 PHS believes in the power of horticulture to make positive social and environmental change.
 As a community, we invest our time, passion, and money into public gardens and landscapes that further our cause.

 PHS was founded in 1827.
 While many things have changed for us over time, our main focus has not wavered.
 In 2019, PHS adopted Vision 2027, a new strategy that fully commits PHS to using horticulture to advance the health and well-being of the Greater Philadelphia region.
 Driven by a diverse community of more than 300,000 supporters, volunteers, and gardeners, PHS uses all its activities to advance four impact priorities:

-Explore the map of all PHS Projects.
+Explore the map of all PHS field and community projects.
 Enter your address into the entry bar to locate our work in relation to your community and across the region.

 Our initiatives and resources in partnership with community groups and thousands of city residents enable PHS to continue making the Greater Philadelphia region a more livable, vibrant place to live and work.